charanepuri/bible-reference-app/README.md

 An interactive and multilingual Bible reference web application built using **HTML, CSS, and JavaScript**.

-This project helps users explore the structure of the Bible, view all 66 books, and interact with the data dynamically across multiple Indian languages.
+This project helps users explore Bible structure, books, statistics, and content with a clean and dynamic user interface.

 ---